 The History of FMA

-The Federal Managers Association is the oldest and largest management organization in the Federal government, and is widely regarded as the most prestigious.
-It began in 1913 as the Quartermen-Leadingmen Association, with charter chapters in seven naval shipyards.
+The Federal Managers Association is the oldest and largest management organization representing the interests of the nearly 200,000 managers, supervisors and executives in the federal government.
+In 2013, we proudly celebrated FMA's 100th anniversary.
+Back in 1913, we began as the Quartermen-Leadingmen Association, with charter chapters in seven naval shipyards.
 The original goal was to counter the developing strength of trade unions in government.

-With the sharp cutback of Federal workers following World War I, the Association went into a brief decline.
-It was revived in the 1950’s as the National Association of Supervisors.
-In 1978, the name was changed to the Federal Managers Association to reflect the group’s growth in Federal agencies beyond military establishments, and today slightly more than half of FMA’s chapters are in non-Department of Defense agencies.
+With the sharp cutback of federal workers following World War I, the Association went into a brief decline.
+It was revived in the 1950s as the National Association of Supervisors.
+In 1978, the name was changed to the federal Managers Association to reflect the group’s growth in federal agencies beyond military establishments, and today about half of FMA’s chapters are in non-Department of Defense agencies.

-FMA has safeguarded managers’ and supervisors’ interests in the Federal Employees Retirement System.
+FMA has safeguarded managers and supervisors’ interests in the Federal Employees Retirement System.
 It successfully defeated a new grading procedure for supervisors and managers developed by the Office of Personnel Management (OPM) that was woefully inadequate.
 It has persuaded the Advisory Committee on Federal Pay to call for a higher raise for managers and supervisors than the normal rank and file raise.
-FMA was instrumental in obtaining Hatch Act reform, liberalizing the ability for Federal workers to participate in the political process and in developing the Whistle-blower Act, which redesigned the Office of Special Counsel.
+FMA was instrumental in obtaining Hatch Act reform, liberalizing the ability for federal workers to participate in the political process and in developing the Whistleblower Protection Act, which redesigned the Office of Special Counsel.

-As the acknowledged spokesperson for Federal managers and supervisors, FMA is consulted on personnel issues by agency top management, OPM and the Congress.
+As the acknowledged representative for federal managers and supervisors, FMA is consulted on personnel issues by agency top management, OPM and the Congress.
 Similarly, local chapters of FMA are respected and consulted by executive leadership of government agencies and facilities.

 FMA marked a milestone with the establishment in 1972 of a full time National Office in Washington, D.C., staffed by professionals.
-In 1992, FMA bought its own building and moved the National headquarters to Alexandria, Virginia.
-FMA’s office is located conveniently close to Capitol Hill.
+In 1992, FMA bought its own building and moved the National headquarters to Alexandria, Virginia, located conveniently close to Capitol Hill.

 The year 2013 marked another significant milestone as the Federal Managers Association celebrated its 100 year anniversary!
 Members participated in a centennial celebration in March during the 75th Annual National Convention and Management Training Seminar, which included a 100th Anniversary Gala at the Mayflower Hotel in Washington, D.C., March 3-6, 2013.